JMantello/Web-Portfolio/README.md

 # Web Portfolio

-This is my current web portfolio that I plan to work on and update as I take on new projects.
+This is my current web portfolio that I plan to keep updated as I continue to gain experience and work on projects.